Bell Plesset Effects on Rayleigh Taylor Instability of Three Dimensional Spherical Geometry: Numerical Results

 \subsection{Influence of BP effects}

-To isolate the effects of a static interface (i.e., suppressing the Bell–Plesset effects), we perform an additional numerical experiment in which the radius is held constant, \(R = R_0\), while the driving acceleration retains the same functional form \(g = \ddot R(t)\) from Eq.~\eqref{eq:implosion_presciption}, for the case \((l,m)=(4,\pm1)\).
+To isolate the effects of a static interface (i.e., suppressing the Bell–Plesset effects), we perform an additional numerical experiment in which the interface is held fixed and no convergent flow is present.
+Furthermore, the previously applied acceleration is replaced by a external force $g$ to give reasonable comparison.
+Such that, the radius is held constant, i.e., \(R = R_0\), while the driving force retains the same functional form \(g = \ddot R(t)\) from Eq.~\eqref{eq:implosion_presciption}, for the case \((l_0,m_0)=(4,\pm1)\).

 Figure~\ref{fig:first_order_gl_heatmap_noBP} presents the heatmap of the first order amplitude growth factors under this static interface scenario.
 Compared to the corresponding plot in Figure~\ref{fig:first_order_gl_heatmap}, the pattern of mode behaviour is identical, but the amplitude is reduced by roughly two orders of magnitude.
 This clearly demonstrates that although the qualitative structure of the evolution remains, the presence of Bell–Plesset curvature/convergence effects drastically amplifies the growth rate of the instability.